GE Electric Range Oven Igniter Replacement

 How much does igniter replacement cost for a GE Electric Range Oven?

-How long does igniter replacement take?
+How long does igniter replacement take and how hard is it?

 External Resources